G. Heileman Brewing Company: 1872–1920

 The G. Heileman Brewery came to exist after the dissolution of the Gund/Heileman partnership in 1872.
 Still under Heileman's direction, the company remained a local brewery, producing only 3,000 barrels of beer a year for La Crosse and the surrounding community.

 In 1878, Heileman died.
 Because the company was family held, following Heileman's death, ownership passed on to his widow, Johanna Heileman, who was to control the company until their nine-year-old son, Henry, was ready to take over.
 With her brother-in-law as foreman in the brewery, the Heileman Brewery finally started expanding.
 By 1880 they were producing more than 7,000 barrels of beer.
 Eventually, Johanna's son-in-law, Emil T. Mueller, joined the family business.
 The three of them incorporated the company in 1890, calling it the G. Heileman Brewing Company – the name it held until its closing in 1991.

-Following the death of Henry Heileman, the heir to the company, in 1895, Mueller became vice president of the company, behind only Johanna, one of the first female CEO's in the history of the United States.
+Following the death of Henry Heileman, the heir to the company, in 1895, Mueller became vice president of the company, behind only Johanna, one of the first female CEOs in the history of the United States.
 It was also around the time of Henry's death that Heileman began developing their historic Old Style Brand.
 By 1902, the company was producing around 160,000 barrels of Old Style Lager.
 It was also that year that the company voted in a union, the last brewer in La Crosse to do so, allowing the company to expand even further.
 By 1915, Heileman had expanded to serving over 30 states.
 Johanna died in 1917, shortly after reaching 34 distribution states and only three years before Prohibition began in 1920.